dynamiquel/Polaris-IO/docs/about/faq.rst

 There is also **Directory Recovery**, which is a more manual process but follows the same concept.

-7. How do I know when to Polaris.IO.File or Polaris.IO.Directory?
+7. How do I know when to use Polaris.IO.File or Polaris.IO.Directory?
 -----------------------------------------------------------------
 Due to how platform-dependent I/O in Unity can be, if ``Polaris.IO.File`` or ``Polaris.IO.Directory`` has a method with the same name as one in ``System.IO.File`` or ``System.IO.Directory``, always try to use it.